Encoding

 13.1.1.
 EUC-KR decoder

-EUC-KR’s decoder has an associated EUC-KR lead (initially 0x00).
+EUC-KR’s decoder has an associated EUC-KR leading, which is a byte, initially 0x00.

 EUC-KR’s decoder’s handler, given ioQueue and byte, runs these steps:

-1. If byte is end-of-queue and EUC-KR lead is not 0x00, set EUC-KR lead to 0x00 and return error.
+1. If byte is end-of-queue and EUC-KR leading is not 0x00, then set EUC-KR leading to 0x00 and return error.

-2. If byte is end-of-queue and EUC-KR lead is 0x00, return finished.
+2. If byte is end-of-queue and EUC-KR leading is 0x00, then return finished.

-4. If byte is an ASCII byte, restore byte to ioQueue.
+7. If byte is an ASCII byte, then restore byte to ioQueue.

-4. If byte is an ASCII byte, return a code point whose value is byte.
+4. If byte is an ASCII byte, then return a code point whose value is byte.

-5. If byte is in the range 0x81 to 0xFE, inclusive, set EUC-KR lead to byte and return continue.
+5. If byte is in the range 0x81 to 0xFE, inclusive, then set EUC-KR leading to byte and return continue.

 6. Return error.